elcriz/ADHDo/docs/TAGGING-SYSTEM-IMPLEMENTATION.md

 - **Editing**: Modify tag assignments by editing the todo
 - **Colors**: Each tag name gets a consistent color across all todos
 - **Deletion**: Remove tags from individual todos via edit form
+- **Searching**: Type tag names in the search field to filter todos by tags

 ### Mobile Experience